vmware-archive/kubeless/docs/runtimes.md

 ### Go HTTP Trigger

 The Go HTTP server doesn't include any framework since the native packages includes enough functionality to fit our needs.
-Since there is not a standard package that manages server logs it is implemented in the same server.
+Since there is not a standard package that manages server logs that functionality is implemented in the same server.
 It is also required to implement the `ResponseWritter` interface in order to retrieve the Status Code of the response.

 One peculiarity of the Go runtime is that the user has a `Context` object as part of the `Event.Extensions` parameter.
 This can be used to handle timeouts in the function.
 For example: